finale-lua/lua-scripts/docs/rgp-lua/finaleplugin-properties.md

 Additional Menu Options
 =======================

 Frequently you may wish to have shortcuts to functions that differ from each other by only one or a few variables.
 For example, you might wish to have a script that transposes a selected music region up an octave.
-If you then wanted another script to transpose a region *down* an octave you would duplicate the up-octave script and change a single value in it.
-The only way to reuse the first script would be to parameterize the interval variable to allow for separate configurations in the [configuration dialog](/docs/rgp-lua/rgp-lua-configuration).
-But this still would require end-users to set up the configurations for themselves, and they would have to be somewhat knowledgable of Lua syntax to do it.
+If you then wanted another script to transpose a region *down* an octave, you might duplicate the up-octave script and change a single value in it.
+You could instead reuse the first script by defining the interval value in a variable.
+This would allow for separate configurations of the script in the [configuration dialog](/docs/rgp-lua/rgp-lua-configuration), but it still would require end-users to set up the configurations for themselves.
+And they would have to be somewhat knowledgable of Lua syntax to do it.

 _RGP Lua_ version 0.62 introduces the concept of **Additional Menu Options**.
-These allow the script itself to configure multiple versions of itself to appear in Finale's Plug-ins menu.
+These allow a script to configure multiple versions of itself to appear in Finale's Plug-ins menu.
 The setup of Additional Menu Options is similar to the setup of the deprecated [Parameters](parameters-deprecated) fields in _JW Lua_.
 Each of the necessary fields (menu option text, undo text, description, and prefix) appear in parallel lists delimited by line breaks.
 Each list is a multiline string value in the `finaleplugin` namespace.

+_JW Lua_ does not support Additional Menu Options.
+It loads only the base menu option of the script, even if Additional Menu Options are supplied.

 #### AdditionalMenuOptions (multiline string)